adamboazbecker/aws-lambda-nodejs/README.md

 # aws-lambda-nodejs
-How to set up a cloud calculator on AWS using lambda
+How to set up a cloud calculator on AWS using lambda.

+Extra reference can be found on the lambda docs (https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and on The Serverless Framework docs (https://serverless.com/framework/docs/).
+Pluralsight also has excellent courses on the topic.

 ##### Create an AWS account
 Go to AWS -> Users -> Add User -> Get access key ID & secret key